 something shameful about the changes they go through and might be less likely to bring

 their concerns to you.

 Kids who are short often face teasing

 by peers and may need help coping.
 You can help by supporting your child's self-esteem.
-For example,
+For example, it might

-Try to understand your child's feelings and keep the lines of communication open.
+to understand your child's feelings and keep the lines of communication open.

 Another way to boost your child's mood is to encourage activities that don't focus

 on height or weight.
 Special skills and individual qualities, such as musical talent

 or a love of literature, are things to be proud of too.

 Some parents worry about their child's growth and development.
 So it can be reassuring